ManoharaG11/AI-Powered-Phishing-Detection-using-LLMs/README.md

 ---

-## 🖥️ How It Works
+## 🔍 Detection Modules

-### 📧 Email Analysis
+### 📧 Email Phishing Detection

-The application accepts:

-- Email body
-- Sender email (optional)
-- Raw email headers (optional)

-The system:

-- Preprocesses the email text
-- Predicts phishing probability
+- Analyzes email content using a trained Machine Learning model.
+- Detects suspicious text patterns commonly found in phishing emails.
-- Validates sender information
+- Performs sender verification and blacklist checking.
+- Supports optional IP extraction from email headers.

+### 🌐 Website Phishing Detection

+- Accepts suspicious website URLs.
-- Extracts sender IP (if available)
+- Extracts URL-based features.
+- Predicts whether the website is legitimate or malicious.
-- Displays the overall risk score
+- Provides website-specific explanations for the prediction.

 ---

+## 📊 Prediction Output

+The application displays:

+- ✅ Prediction Result
+- 📈 Risk Score
-### 🌐 Website Analysis
+- 📧 Email or 🌐 Website Analysis

-The application accepts a website URL.

-The system:

-- Extracts URL features
-- Uses the trained ML model for prediction
+- 💡 Explanation of the prediction
-- Calculates phishing probability
-- Displays website-specific security explanations
+- 🔍 Additional debugging information (optional)

 ---

-## 📊 Output
+## 📌 Notes

-The application provides:

-- ✅ Risk Score (%)
-- ✅ Prediction (Safe / Phishing)
-- ✅ Human-readable Explanation
-- ✅ Sender Validation Results
-- ✅ Website Analysis Results
-- ✅ IP Location Information (Optional)
+- Some features such as IP lookup require optional email headers.
+- This project is intended for educational and research purposes.
+- Machine Learning predictions should be used as an assistance tool and not as the sole basis for cybersecurity decisions.

 ---

-## 📌 Future Enhancements
+## 🔮 Future Enhancements

-- Real-time email scanning
-- Browser extension integration
+- Browser Extension for Real-Time Phishing Detection
-- Deep Learning (LSTM/BERT) models
+- Deep Learning-based Email Classification
-- Live threat intelligence feeds
-- Multi-language phishing detection
-- User authentication
-- Detection history dashboard
+- QR Code Phishing Detection
-- Email attachment scanning
+- Multi-language Email Analysis
+- Live Threat Intelligence Integration
+- Dashboard for Security Analytics

 ---

-## ⚠️ Disclaimer

-This project is intended for **educational and research purposes only**.
-It should not be used as the sole security solution for protecting production systems or making critical security decisions.

----

 ## 📄 License

-This project is licensed under the **Apache 2.0 License**.
+This project is licensed under the **Apache License 2.0**.

 ---